 If you are looking for the easiest solution possible and want your vermicomposter outdoors, this bin can work.
 This is a traditional compost bin that can handle a huge quantity of kitchen waste, leaves, trimmings, and other compostable materials with ease, and since it lacks a bottom and sits directly on the soil, any leachate drains out into the ground.

 Most people forget that worms can live inside a traditional compost unit like this, too!
 If you add fresh food for them regularly, the worms you’ve added will stay in and under your bin and continue to rapidly break down your waste into castings.
+But if you’re adding worms, definitely keep this bin in the shade to prevent them from overheating.

-However, if you stop feeding more appealing kitchen scraps with regularity, they may start digging down into your soil and going in search of other food, so you have to make sure you’re feeding regularly.
+If you stop feeding more appealing kitchen scraps with regularity, they may start digging down into your soil and going in search of other food, so you have to make sure you’re feeding regularly.

 How Does Worm Composting Work?